THE AER LAB AT MCGILL

 Strack, M., Cagampan, J., Hassanpour Fard, G., Keith, A.M., Nugent, K.A., Rankin, T., Robinson, C., Strachan, I.B., Waddington, J.M., and Xu, B., 2016.
 Controls on plot-scale growing season CO2 and CH4 fluxes in restored peatlands: Do they differ from unrestored and natural sites?
 Mires and Peat 17(5): 1-18.
 DOI: 10.19189/MaP.2015.OMB.216

-Scott MacDonald 2017 “Interannual variability and spatial heterogeneity in net carbon exchange at a restored peatland in Alberta” MSc Thesis, McGill University, 102 pp.
+Scott MacDonald 2017 “Interannual variability and spatial heterogeneity in net carbon exchange at a restored peatland in Alberta” MSc Thesis, McGill University

 Sabrina Touchette 2017 (as co-supervisor w.
 M. Strack) “Hydrological controls on GHG exchange in a post-restoration peatland” MSc Thesis, University of Waterloo

-Tracy Rankin 2016 “An analysis of carbon dioxide and methane exchange at a post-extraction, unrestored peatland in Eastern Québec” MSc Thesis, McGill University, 84 pp.
+Tracy Rankin 2016 “An analysis of carbon dioxide and methane exchange at a post-extraction, unrestored peatland in Eastern Québec” MSc Thesis, McGill University

 Picture